97 Reviews

 A Great Show for All Ages!

-Despite being ordinary trains, Thomas and his friends feel somewhat like real people.
-They're all very expressive and have a wide variety of different facial expressions, and it's always easy to tell how they're feeling, even when an unfamiliar word is used.
-For example, the show taught me what it means to be cross, and when the narrator says "Thomas was cross," it's easy to tell that he's angry by the scowl on his face.
-The engines all have their own unique personalities, with Thomas being the cheeky and fussy yet optimistic, playful, and kindhearted title character, Percy being the naive and childlike green tank engine, James being vain but lots of fun, Edward being old, wise, kind, and full of experience, Gordon being pompous yet proud and strong, Henry being the gentle giant with a love for nature, and many more.
-Even though they have a tendency to argue and get on each other's nerves, they're still very good friends who rely on each other for emotional support, and they always make amends in the end.
-They're all quite human and relatable, especially Thomas.
+Despite being locomotives, the characters feel somewhat like real people.
+They tackle issues and scenarios that lots of people face in real life, like having an identity crisis, realization, maturity, the value of friendship and the people around you, how to be a better person, how to feel safe, and more.
+The engines are very expressive and have a wide variety of different facial expressions, and it's always easy to tell how they're feeling, even when an unfamiliar word is used.
+For example, the show taught me what it means to feel cross, and whenever the narrator says, "Thomas was cross," it's easy to tell that cross means angry because of the scowl on Thomas's face.
+Static faces with clear emotions also make it easier for children to connect with the characters' emotions.
+A child can easily identify a character's emotion and will understand why they feel that way.
+The engines all have their own unique personalities: Thomas is the cheeky and fussy yet optimistic, playful, and kindhearted little blue tank engine, Percy is the naive, childlike, and thrill-seeking green saddle tank engine, James is vain but lots of fun (like The Engine Roll Call says), Edward is old, wise, full of experience, and the kindest of the engines, Gordon is pompous yet proud and strong, Henry is the easily irritated, sometimes worried and superstitious, yet kind and friendly gentle giant with a love for nature, and the list goes on.
+They're all quite "human" and relatable, especially Thomas.
+How?
+Like me, he can be stubborn at times, yet he's always eager to help out a friend in need and he keeps on trying and never gives up whenever he's in a difficult situation or isn't doing his job too well.

 Seasons 1-11 and 17-21: 9/10